djcooke/compendium/_eo_071_enemies/gulo_gulo.md

     type: Physical
     description: "untelegraphed instant conal AoE used immediately after The Killing Paw - make sure to stay behind/away until the second swipe"
+notes:
+  - "As of patch 6.35, a bug can cause Gulo Gulo to store Savage Swipe and use it after moving within melee range, making it a guaranteed wipe.
+May be best to avoid this enemy for now"
 ---